 Step 5: Close the module and lead into the last module of this learning unit.

-- The facilitator(s) may write down participants' contributions to the learning objectives and expectations on blank cards that can be pinned on the flip chart. - Alternatively (also considering literacy), participants may write down their additional contributions themselves, which can be organized in alignment with the presented objectives.
+Alternatively (also considering literacy), participants may write down their additional contributions themselves, which can be organized in alignment with the presented objectives.

 Module 1.4: Pre-workshop evaluation